How to go from Kathmandu to Lukla?

 Helicopter Transfers: A Luxury Option

 It is now possible to ride a helicopter into the Everest Region.
 There are many options regarding flights.
-And there are two ways to book your flight: book a seat on a shared flight or hire the whole helicopter.
+There are two ways to book your flight: book a seat on a shared flight or hire the whole helicopter.

 If you are buying a seat on a group or shared flight, the most popular, and therefore the easiest, flights to get are from Kathmandu to Lukla (and back) or from Kathmandu/Lukla to Gorakshep.
 These are subject to demand, and while more helicopters are running in the busy spring and autumn seasons, there is also high demand.